 Regardless, it’s not possible to tell if they’ll stick around long or be gone in a few days.
 Now what usually happens is that once they find a spot like this, they’ll use it periodically and over time, this use of the spot will tend to increase.
 So if I was to guess what will happen; I’d say there is a good chance you might not have them around continuously but that over time (1-2 years), it’s highly likely they’ll come back more and more and bring more and more bats with them when they arrive.
 The good news is if you want them gone, you can easily chase them off.

-Basically all you need to is to install a Yard Gard pointing at the area and keep it running all the time.
+Basically all you need to is to install a Sound Repeller pointing at the area and keep it running all the time.
 Now since you say they’re not there all the time, you could opt to put the unit on a timer so it only goes on from say 6-10 PM.
 This way you’ll definitely have the unit powered on during the time frame you know they seem to arrive.

 Alternatively you could simply plug the unit in daily when you want it on.
 This would require a little daily effort, someone being around during this time frame and obviously, remembering to turn it on.
 But either set up would suffice.